Report: Hawks Acquiring Dejounte Murray From Spurs for Three First-Round Picks

-Report: Hawks acquiring Dejounte Murray from Spurs originally appeared on NBC Sports Chicago
+Report: Hawks acquiring Dejounte Murray from Spurs originally appeared on NBC Sports Washington

 Trae Young has a new teammate to soar with in Atlanta.